callumrollo/callumrollo.github.io/content/articles/hackweek.md

 During OHW I felt like I was working with people I understood, on problems I cared about.
 I learned from disciplines I never would have searched for on my own, the sessions I would have skipped at a conference: ecosystem modelling, machine learning, satellite oceanography.
 Much of the time, scientist in these disparate fields are grappling with the same issues I am.
 Where do I find data?
 How can I combine it?
 How should I process it?
 Where should I store it?
+These are common problems, OHW can help you discover good solutions.